MPH Concentration: Health Informatics and Analytics

 MPH@GW Curriculum and Program Competencies

-Designed to accommodate full- and part-time students, MPH@GW offers two accelerated tracks, 12 months and 18 months, that mirror the on-campus degree requirements.
+Designed to accommodate full- and part-time students, MPH@GW offers two accelerated options, 12 months and 18 months, that mirror the on-campus degree requirements.

 These requirements include 45 total credits:

 Graduates will finish the program with the following competencies:

 Use appropriate health information technology (IT), informatics and data terms.

 Demonstrate strategies that apply data and health IT structures, policies and processes.